Close Banner

 What About Virtual Queues?

-Virtual queues for rides have ended for now, so they are not a concern, but they could come back (especially when Tiana's Bayou Adventure opens).
-Shows such as World of Color have a virtual queue and should not affect dining.
-Virtual queues for rides (when offered) can be a little tricky to plan around dining reservations since you have no control over when your group is called.
+There are no virtual queues for rides at the moment, but as of July 17, 2025, one attraction has a virtual queue.
+Walt Disney - A Magical Life uses a virtual queue for a limited time.
+It be a little tricky to plan around dining reservations since you have no control over when your group is called.
 A common problem is your Boarding Group getting called, and it occurs at or near a time that conflicts with your dining reservation.
 In the past when it's happened to us, we hop by the restaurant first to see what we should do.
 Restaurant reservations usually take priority over Boarding Groups.

 The Ins and Outs of Disneyland Dining Reservations - Carthay Circle Lounge Food